 Co-Owner & President

-That’s how Erin Racca sums up her life passion – and she’s making it real for countless children and their families as the Co-Owner and President of The PREP Schools – a private preschool she’s launching in Austin to give children a jump start on their future.
+That’s how Erin Triant sums up her life passion – and she’s making it real for countless children and their families as the Co-Owner and President of The PREP Schools – a private preschool she’s launching in Austin to give children a jump start on their future.

 Erin brings a wealth of experience to The PREP Schools – having successfully introduced, grown and led three nationally recognized preschools in Houston – centers that served a total of 600 children and their families, employed nearly 100 people.